southbite/freebase/README.md

 ```
 To get the latest freebase files run:
 npm install

-Then run
-mocha test/e2e_test

-There are 17 unit tests there that execute against freebase service running in embedded mode, they should all pass.

 *In node_modules/freebase/test in your folder, the e2e_test.js script demonstrates the server and client interactions shown in the following code snippets*